How Americans Can Help the World EnvironmentAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 Here are a few things we can all do at home or in the office to help protect our planet:

-- Conserve energy: Turn off lights when not in use.
-Buy energy-efficient light bulbs to reduce greenhouse gas emissions, and install motion sensors so lights automatically go off when there is no activity.
+- 5. Conserve energy: Turn off lights when not in use.
+Buy energy-efficient light bulbs such as LEDs to reduce greenhouse gas emissions.
+Install motion sensors so lights automatically turn off when there is no activity.

 What else can you think of?
 Share it in the Comments section.